 - Pull the toes of your left foot towards you and then raise your leg up making sure to keep it straight.

 - Perform the movement to your full range of motion then lower back to the start, touching your heel on the floor.

 - Complete 10 reps then switch to work the opposite leg.

 Seated Plank Exercise

 The seated plank is a very simple isometric exercise that is much easier to execute when compared to the standard floor plank.

-Its simplicity makes a great beginner core exercise and it’s perfect for seniors.
+Its simplicity makes it a great beginner core exercise and it’s perfect for seniors.